cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/arrays.md

 Create a function that squares each number in an array.

+The steps we will take to building the `squareAll` function are:

+1. Add a `squareAll` function that returns a constant value.
+2. Chang the `squareAll` function to perform square computation on array value

 #### It should square all numbers in a single-value array

 Create a function called `squareAll` that takes an array and returns the square of the first element.